mil-tokyo/distmljs/distributed/docs/index.rst

-.. kakiage documentation master file, created by sphinx-quickstart on Tue Mar  1 17:22:07 2022.
+.. distmljs documentation master file, created by sphinx-quickstart on Tue Mar  1 17:22:07 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to kakiage's documentation!
+Welcome to distmljs's documentation!
 ===================================

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

-   kakiage
+   distmljs

 Indices and tables